Tikamin557/Ts-Core/docs/ModderGuide_WarpServices.md

 ## Warp Providers

-Warp Providers allow Content Packs to reference destinations by **provider name** instead of hardcoding map names and coordinates.
+Warp Providers allow Content Patcher packs to reference destinations by **provider ID** instead of hardcoding map names and coordinates.

 For example: